MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/securing-lists.md

 *Table permissions should be enabled for this record or anyone on the internet can view the data.*

-Securing your list will ensure that users only see the records they have permissions for when accessing the page.
+Securing your list will ensure that users only see the records they have permissions for.

-This is accomplished by adding a relationship between the table and either the *contact* or *account* table whereby only portal users that have a relationship to these records will be able to access the data using the table permission type of *Account* or *Contact*, and the setting up appropriate privileges and associating [web roles](create-web-roles.md) to the table permission.
+Securing data related to specific users (or their related accounts) is accomplished by adding a relationship between the table and either the *contact* or *account* table whereby only portal users that have a relationship to these records will be able to access the data using the table permission type of *Account* or *Contact*, and the setting up appropriate privileges and associating [web roles](create-web-roles.md) to the table permission.

 Good website design requires that if a user's role doesn't have permissions for the table (that is, there will never be a situation where they should see any records), they shouldn't have access to the page at all.
 Ideally, the page should also be protected by using [Page permissions](webpage-access-control.md).